 Combine the smooth sound of guitars with keyboards, bass and ghostly vocals, and you feel truly at home in a church.
 Con Clavi Con Dio combines 70s metal, with an eerie sound that just captures early Ghost.
 It might be one of the best Ghost riffs ever made.
 The song is one of my favorite Ghost songs ever written, but you might hear that often in this list.

 Ritual – Opus Eponymous

 Ritual is the perfect song to have people experience Ghost.
-It is, together with the song mentioned above, the standout song of Opus Eponymous.
+Together with the song mentioned above, the standout song of Opus Eponymous.
 The song takes influences from Black Sabbath and Blue Oyster Cult and just sounds great.

 Ghuleh / Zomie Queen – Infestissumam

-The song captures a multitude of styles with 80s classic rock, 70s and 1960’s psychedelia.
+The song captures a multitude of styles, with 80s classic rock, 70s and 1960s psychedelia.
 It’s a ballad you would expect from the likes of legendary rock band Queen, and it just works for Ghost.
 Ghuleh / Zombie Queen is by far one of the biggest compositions made by the Swedish band.
-Put that together with it just being an amazing song and there are reason enough to have it featured on this list.
+Put that together with it just being an amazing song, and there are reasons enough to have it featured on this list.